 Arguably the most important feature of your home and the one that usually defines a shelter is the roof.

-It is hard to beat the cost, durability and convenience of a long run metal roof and for this reason corrugated iron became the kiwi vernacular.
+It is hard to beat the cost, durability and convenience of a long run metal roof and for this reason corrugated iron became the kiwi standard.
 However, metal is very high in embodied energy and there are other options.
 More natural materials include timber shingles, reed thatch, terracotta tiles, green roofs and slate.
 But unless you can afford the high cost of the natural alternatives which either need to be replaced more frequently or are durable but more expensive upfront, this is one area where you may want to stick with the standard.

 Timber shingles are beautiful but in our climate they are non durable unless tanalised.
 This increases toxicity and renders them unfit for harvesting drinking water.
 Water reed thatching is the predominate thatching material used in Europe.
 It is a premium roofing material that also insulates but it is also non durable in our climate.
 Raupō or bullrush is our local reed and was used for thatching by the Māori and the pioneer settlers.
 Terracotta tiles are a very durable roofing option, they are heavy however and do not perform as well in earthquakes and the firing process means they have high embodied energy.
 They are non toxic but pipe penetrations and flashings need to be of lead (coated in an acrylic paint) which must be considered if rainwater harvesting is to occur.
 Green roofs have enormous aesthetic appeal but they are incredibly heavy (similar to adding a full second storey to a building) which is not very appropriate in earthquake prone areas.
 They also require waterproof membranes beneath the soil.
 Finally there is slate, a natural stone and the mother of all roofs if one can afford it!